MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ---
 title: What's new for Surface Hub 3
-description:  Learn how the new Surface Hub enhances hybrid collaboration with AI-powered experiences, speaker recognition, and Teams Rooms on Windows. ms.reviewer: dpandre
+description:  Discover how Surface Hub 3 with Teams Rooms on Windows boosts hybrid collaboration with AI-powered features and seamless integration. ms.reviewer: dpandre
 manager: frankbu
 ms.service: surface-hub